Transit Module 11: Transit and the Connected Vehicle Environment/Emerging Technologies, Applications, and Future Platforms

 FCC - Federal Communications Commission

-FTA - Federal Transit Administration
+FTA - Federal Transit Administration (USDOT agency)

-IEEE - Institute of Electrical and Electronics Engineers
+IEEE - Institute of Electrical and Electronic Engineers

 ITE - Institute of Transportation Engineers